Court requires Virginia home care provider, owners to pay about $1.6M in back wages, liquidated damages to 202 employees willfully denied overtime

 News Release

 Learn more about the Wage and Hour Division, including a search tool to use if you think you may be owed back wages collected by the division.
-Workers can call the division confidentially with questions – regardless of their immigration status – and the department can speak with callers in more than 200 languages.
+Employers and workers can call the division confidentially with questions, regardless of where they are from.
+The department can speak with callers confidentially in more than 200 languages through the agency’s toll-free helpline at 866-4US-WAGE (487-9243).
+Download the agency’s new Timesheet App for iOS and Android devices – free and now available in Spanish – to track hours and pay.

 Agency